oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 or a semi-formal structured language.
 One of the possibilities to formally specify IMs is to use class diagrams of the Unified Modeling Language (UML).
 > * In general, it seems advisable to use object-oriented techniques to describe an IM.
 In particular, the notions of abstraction and encapsulation, as well as the possibility that object definitions include methods, are considered to be important.

-Although RFC 3444 references protocols and object methods, [UML](#uml) places data models and object-oriented programming models in separate categories:
+Although RFC 3444 references protocols and object methods, the Unified Modeling Language [UML](#uml) places data models and object-oriented programming models in separate categories:
 * Simple Classifiers (Section 10), including DataTypes (10.2), and